 Chemo for Dogs is Worth Considering

+That’s a lot of time gained from chemotherapy.
 The survival time is extended, and dogs feel better when their cancer burden is lessened.
-This extra quality and quantity of life can be extremely valuable to dog owners and can improve the human-animal bond.
+This extra quality and quantity of life can be precious to dog owners and can improve the human-animal bond.

 Common Examples of Dog Chemotherapy